oats-center/pea-pod/Step-2 Chirpstack/Step-2 Instructions.md

 # **Overview**

-Within the pea-PODs architecture Chirpstack serves the purpose of
+One of the benefits of the RAK developer gateway used for this project is that it comes pre-installed with Chirpstack, you can refer back to the [Step-1 Instructions](https://github.com/adamschreck/pea-pod/blob/main/Step-1%20Gateway%20and%20Computer%20Setup/Step-1%20Instructions.md#setup-rak-gateway-channel-plan) to see where you enabled Chirpstack.
+Within the pea-PODs architecture Chirpstack serves the purpose of both the network server and the application server.
+Refer back to this [diagram](https://github.com/adamschreck/pea-pod#diagram-describing-pea-pod-architecture) for more context on what that means.
+In addition the pea-POD leverages an integration created by Chirpstack to store data collected in a PostgreSQL server.
+This will allow for easy access and retrieval of the data.
+The below steps will explain how to login to Chirpstack, which if you have completed the ***Step-1 Instructions*** is already runnning on your Pi.
+Additionally, this will pull in formation directly from the [original POD build guide](https://github.com/oats-center/pod/blob/main/build-guide.md) regarding how to get started with Chirpstack.
+After this, other content has been sourced from [Chirpstack's guide to setting up the PostgrsSQL integration](https://www.chirpstack.io/application-server/integrations/postgresql/).

 # **Steps**

 ## Login to Chirpstack

-## Chirpstack configuration

 Chirpstack can be accessed in one of two ways:

-- If you are connected to the POD Wi-Fi, then visit `10.60.0.1:8080` in your browser.
+- If you are connected to the same home internet as the Pi, then visit `your router's IP address:8080` in your browser.

-- If you use Cloudflare tunnels, then visit your Chripstack tunnel URL.
+- If you use Cloudflare tunnels, detailed in `Step-5 Instructions`then you can visit your Chripstack tunnel URL.
-  - For example, `pod-acre-welch-cs.oatscenter.org`
+  - For example, `pea-pod-adam-cs.oatscenter.org`

+## Setup your Chirpstack

 ### Change the default login